CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - A management API will be provided for each managed scheme through a `BaseScheme`.
 This struct holds the primary scheme for the service as well as several others containing the data needed for the service monitor.
 The `read` and `write` syscalls will be used to access these sub-schemes until `getattr` and `setattr` are ready.
 The primary scheme will be accessible through the BaseScheme using the same convention as a non-managed scheme to ensure compatibility with existing code.

 4. **CLI**
     - A relatively simple program to serve as the user interface that parses command line arguments and makes the corresponding getattr/setattr calls to the Service Monitor API.
 It then will take any information from the Service Monitor and format it to be printed for the user.

+5. **GUI**
+    - A more visually-pleasing and less technical alternative to the CLI.
+The GUI currently encompasses all the basic functionality of the Service Monitor.

-5. **Further Development**
+6. **Further Development**
-    - The API should allow for easy development of a GUI application, as well as an interface for a future device discovery daemon that would modify ‘registry.toml’ through the Service Manager.
+    - The API should allow for further development of the GUI application, as well as an interface for a future device discovery daemon that would modify ‘registry.toml’ through the Service Manager.
 Additional code could be added to control services that also have the ‘service-monitor’ trait, this might lend well to this program serving as a template for more specific monitors such as for USB devices.
 A USB monitor could assume certain dependencies are available and begin starting devices in its own registry with its own connection to the device discovery daemon modeled after the API described here.

 # Drawbacks
 - Registry could become giant unorganized text file